joc32/NewsChatbot/README.md

 Python - the entire project up to now written in Python 3.6.4.

-Tweepy - Parsing the data from Twitter.
+Tweepy - Parsing the data from Twitter.<br />
-NLTK - Lemmatising, tokenising and stemming the data.
+NLTK - Lemmatising, tokenising and stemming the data.<br />
-Keras - Training the LSTM Neural Networks.
+Keras - Training the LSTM Neural Networks.<br />
-Numpy - Used for various data procedures.
+Numpy - Used for various data procedures.<br />